- This event has passed.

 All of this is preceded by a most secret preparation period where weeks or even months in advance the teams start designing and building their rocket, or bang fai, carefully safeguarding everything from one another.
 They’re made of bamboo, paper, plastic and wood and fuelled with gunpowder.
 Sometimes also glass and metal are used.

 The rockets come in all sizes and colours.
-Some are relatively small but others are very big and inspire more fear than anything else – the average rocket measures nine metres and contains up to 25kg of gunpowder, with some rockets weighing over 100kg.
+Some are relatively small but others are very big and inspire more fear than anything else – the average rocket measures nine metres and contains up to 25kg of gunpowder, with some rockets weighing more than 100kg.
 Whatever their size, the aim remains the same – to ensure a pest-free harvest, no flooding and no extreme droughts.

 What to expect during the Rocket Festival Thailand